Job Prospects... At a glance

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the category “Information and Organisation Professionals”.

 The number of economists in employment was small, but increased by over 3% per year from 2006 to 2013.
 The growth is projected to continue, but at a slightly lower rate in 2023-2028.
 The small scale of this occupation can make it difficult to find employment, as few opportunities come up.
 It can be especially difficult for new graduates without experience to find work.

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of Masters - Economics & Econometrics.
+*Three years after completion of bachelor's degree - Economics & Econometrics.

-Two years after completing a master’s degree in economics or econometrics, most graduates are either in employment or further study.
-A high proportion of graduates were overseas two years after completion, and almost none were receiving a benefit.
-The median salary two years after completion was around $58,300.
+Three years after completing a bachelor’s degree in economics or econometrics, most graduates are either in employment or overseas.
+The median salary three years after completion was around $57,000.
 Note: many of these graduates are not employed as economists.

 Economists are not on Immigration New Zealand's skill shortage lists.